alexey-krasnov/pipeline_with_random_forest/README.md

-# random_forest_modeling
+# pipeline_with_random_forest
-Ppipeline that takes data from the database (SQLite), prepares the data, makes predictions using the trained model, and saves the result of the predictions to a new table.
+Ppipeline that takes data from the database (SQLite), prepares the data, makes predictions using the trained model of random forest, and saves the result of the predictions to a new table.

 ##  Prerequisites